1967 Detroit riot: Military occupation

 Shortly before midnight on Monday, July 24, President Johnson authorized the use of federal troops in compliance with the Insurrection Act of 1807, which authorizes the President to call in armed forces to fight an insurrection in any state against the government.
 This gave Detroit the distinction of being the only domestic American city to have been occupied by federal troops three times.
 The United States Army's 82nd Airborne Division and 101st Airborne Division had earlier been positioned at nearby Selfridge Air Force Base in suburban Macomb County.
 Starting at 1:30 a.m. on Tuesday, July 25, some 8,000 Michigan Army National Guardsmen were deployed to quell the disorder.
 Later, their number would be augmented with 4,700 paratroopers from both the 82nd and 101st Airborne Divisions, and 360 Michigan State Police officers.

 Chaos continued; the police were overworked and tired.
 Detroit Police were found to have committed many acts of abuse against both blacks and whites who were in their custody.

 Although only 26 of the over 7,000 arrests involved snipers, and not one person accused of sniping was successfully prosecuted, the fear of snipers precipitated many police searches.
 The "searching for weapons" caused many homes and vehicles to be scrutinized.
 Curfew violations were also common sparks to police brutality.
 The Detroit Police's 10th Precinct routinely abused prisoners; as mug shots later proved, many injuries came after booking.
 Women were stripped and fondled while officers took pictures.
-White landlords from New York visiting their building were arrested after a sniper call and beaten so horribly that "their testicles were still black and blue two weeks after the incident."
+White landlords from New York City visiting their building were arrested after a sniper call and beaten so horribly that "their testicles were still black and blue two weeks after the incident."